 - Retail, catering, waiting and bar staff (18%)

 - Marketing, PR and sales professionals (9.5%)

 If you want to go for a Design Bachelor's in the UK, you can try universities like:

-5. Job options for Computer Science and IT graduates in UK
+5. Job options for Computer Science graduates in UK

 Computer Science and IT graduates are highly employable on the British market as there’s a high demand for IT experts.
-Annual salaries in IT and Tech range from £18,000 to £30,000.
+Annual salaries in IT and Tech range from 18,000 to 30,000 GBP.

 However, not all Computer Science and IT graduates starts a career in their specialisation right away.
 Because most of them also decide to do a Master’s they prefer taking less demanding jobs after they finish their Bachelors, as retail employees or bar staff.
 Here’s where most IT graduates work:

 - Information technology professionals (61.5%)